A Hilton Head Travel guide

 Click here for directions.

 Yes.
-They can run as fast as a horse and they have lots of big teeth.
+They can run as fast as a horse, they have lots of big teeth and they can climb part way up trees.
 We have struck a deal with our alligators, though: if we leave them alone, they will leave us alone.
 It is against the law to feed alligators - we are better off if they are afraid of us than if they think of us as a source of food.
 Females protecting a nest are extremely dangerous if approached.
 Alligators live in the lagoons so you must never swim in a lagoon or let children (even supervised) play on the banks of a lagoon.
 Alligators consider dogs a delicacy.
 Alligators move around - a lagoon that has none today could have one tomorrow.
+An alligator that has been fed will approach humans and will be caught and destroyed.
+We say "a fed alligator is a dead alligator".

 Most rental properties include all necessary linens, towels and dish towels but not beach towels.
 You can expect more than one set of towels per occupant, but plan to launder and dry towels to keep a constant fresh supply.
 Bedding is usually limited to one set per bed and perhaps a spare for a sleeper sofa (ask).
 Starter supplies of toilet paper, soap, etc, are often provided, but amenities vary among the rental companies.
 These supplies are typically not replenished during your stay.